-221 Anesthesia
+A-221 Anesthesia

 Anesthesia services may be provided by an anesthesiologist or a Certified Registered Nurse Anesthetist (CRNA) and should be reported according to the Anesthesia Guidelines in the CPT.
-HFS reimburses anesthesia services based on the intraoperative time, anesthesia value of the procedure and physical status of the participant.
-Medical or surgical procedures performed outside routine anesthesia care may be billed in accordance with the Department surgical billing guidelines (refer to Topic 222).
+HFS reimburses anesthesia services based on the intraoperative time, anesthesia value of the procedure; and physical status of the participant.
+Medical or surgical procedures performed outside routine anesthesia care may be billed in accordance with the Department surgical billing guidelines (refer to Topic A-222).
+Refer to the Anesthesia Payment Formula (A-13) for additional information.